-Think again.
+Not really.
 First of all, who says you have to buy a big, new RV?
 A modestly priced, used model will work just fine.
 If you shop carefully and aren't in a hurry to buy, if you have a home in which you have some equity, and if you have some retirement help from working all of your life, full-timing in a nice RV is doable.

 Note: Under the MOVIES tab above, watch the video entitled "Running Away from Home."
 In it, our guests Joe & Murlene explain exactly how much it costs them per year to live full-time in a motorhome.

 Ron's mom and dad seen in this photo (the guy in the middle is a statue) RVed all of their lives.
 'Mom & Pop,' as they were affectionately known, never full-timed but were responsible for introducing us to the RV lifestyle.
 Their love for each other and RVing indelibly instilled those values into our minds and hearts.
 One of mom's best friends once remarked that 'Mom & Pop' were the main reason she and her husband tried RVing themselves and never regretted it.

 To us, Mom & Pop's legacy is the roadmap for where we are striving to go in our own lives no regret, well-lived years full of RV adventures shared with family and friends.
 We dedicate this site to 'Mom & Pop' and hope it will encourage others who visit here to consider RVing as well.

 So, back to our story.
 After spending a year in an RV on the lot where we once were planning to build our home, we confirmed that living in 400 square feet isn't really that confining.
 In fact, it's quite cozy provided you are willing to get rid of nearly everything you own.